katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/A. Customer Nodes Exploration.md

 - On average, customers are reallocated to a different node every 24 days.

+***

-5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
+**5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**

+***

+Click [here](https://github.com/katiehuangx/8-Week-SQL-Challenge/blob/main/Case%20Study%20%234%20-%20Data%20Bank/B.%20Customer%20Transactions.md) for B. Customer Transactions solution!